Proprietor John Everingham FTCL

 Save to .jpg format, quality about 80/100.
 This should produce a file of about 200KB, more than good enough for the purpose.
 (Most of my image files are a lot less than 100KB.)

 - Attach the image files to email individually.
 Do not insert them into the text of email or bundle them up into a zip file unless you cannot do it any other way.
 This makes them very much more difficult for me to view and nothing is gained.
 JPG images are already compressed.

 If you re-name the files be sure to give them different names!
 Email can cope with several files of the same name but they become very difficult for the recipient to handle as they cannot be batch saved to the same folder.

-As a 'rule of thumb' I generally buy in recorders at around 1/3 of the list price of an equivalent new one.
-This enables me to sell at something between 1/2 and 2/3 the price of a new one.
+As a 'rule of thumb' I used to buy in recorders at around 1/3 of the list price of an equivalent new one.
+This enabled me to sell at something between 1/2 and 2/3 the price of a new one.
 Condition and playability were important factors in my decision making.
 (I would have nothing to do with some instruments!)
 This was generally thought fair by all parties.
-Remember, I have to pay tax on used instrument sales, and I do guarantee them.
+Remember, I had to pay tax on used instrument sales, and I did guarantee them.

 I hope this has been helpful.
 If you feel you need to contact me there are email links on the site for you to find.
 They are associated with lists of other topics.
 Please check them out to see if your queries are already answered.
 I generally add new answers to my information page as I produce them.